Coming home to war: Afghan refugees return reluctantly from Pakistan

 Seeking to assert itself after Omar’s death, and exploiting a reduced foreign troop presence, the Taliban has stepped up its insurgency, leading to hefty clashes with Afghan forces and thousands of casualties.

-Khan is moving in with his daughter-in-law’s family in the northeastern province of Kunduz, because fighting is too fierce around his farmland in neighboring Baghlan.
+Khan is moving in with his daughter-in-law’s family in the northeastern province of Kunduz, because fighting is too fierce around his farmland in neighbouring Baghlan.

 As thousands arrive from Pakistan, others are seeking ways to leave.

-Humanitarian organizations estimate that nearly one million Afghans have been internally displaced by fighting, and on the streets of Kabul, conversations quickly turn to departure.
+Humanitarian organisations estimate that nearly one million Afghans have been internally displaced by fighting, and on the streets of Kabul, conversations quickly turn to departure.

 Almost everyone knows someone attempting to get to Europe.